tum-bgd/GISCup23/README.md

     python run2.py --retrain
     ```
     - With `--retrain` flag, a new Mask R-CNN model will be trained and make inference on the newly trained model.
 If this flag is not given, this script will only do inference using the finetuned model trained by me.
-    - Note that this script should be executed within docker.

 - `run3.py`:
     - Generate final result using masks for each region.
     - `lake_polygons_test.gpkg` will appear in the current directory.
-    - Note that this script should be executed within the given conda environment (`env.yaml`)

 ## Issues